ziyyadali/DeepPocket/README.md

 ...]]
 ```

-Since our model is overfitted to a small dataset, we have used 12 proteins to train.
+The model was trained on the data from 12 protein structures.The training was restricted to the subset of the data mainly due to the training time.

-In the future, we intend to use 100,000 proteins for the validation set, 50,000 for the test set, and the remaining for training.
+In the future, we intend to use 100,000 proteins for the validation set, 50,000 for the test set, and the remaining for training the model.

 ## Training Curve
 ![image](https://user-images.githubusercontent.com/59152943/163754132-c76376a2-4a91-423a-8915-a1738d792426.png)